saifulkhan/storytelling-vis/README.md

 # About

-This is source code of Feature-Action Design Patterns for Storytelling Visualizations with Timeseries Data.
+This is the source code of our paper titled Feature-Action Design Patterns for Storytelling Visualizations with Time Series Data.

+## Prerequisite

+- Node.js v20.11.1
+- yarn or npm

 ## Getting Started

-First, run the development server:
+To start the UI, run the development server:

 ```bash
 npm run dev